 What Is the Digital Divide?

-This stage of the digital divide is based on the fact that some people can’t afford to buy a computer or other communications technology.
+Economics is a significant contributor to the digital divide – some people simply can’t afford to buy a computer, tablet, or smartphone.
 According to Pew Research Center, 24% of adults with annual household incomes below $30,000 don’t own a smartphone, 43% don’t have home broadband service, and 41% don’t own a desktop or laptop computer.

 Who Is Affected by the Digital Divide?